TWUOnline/far-centre-guides/pages/02.facilitating-a-FAR-Centre-course/05.coaching/02.academic-coaching/docs.md

 *Principles to coach by*:

-* no editing
+* No editing- only suggest what the student should edit
-* no online feedback on drafts- only face-to-face
+* No online feedback on drafts- only face-to-face
 * digital communication is fine for questions or conversations

 *How to look at a student's paper*: